pranay2063/DistributedSystems/SRE/README.md

   3. Event based alerting

 IAC - https://en.wikipedia.org/wiki/Infrastructure_as_code
+OpenTelemetry - One stop library for traces, metrics and alerts

 Frameworks to expose host/service metrics (They can export metrics to a montitoring system like Prometheus)
   1. JMX